blurstudio/hab/README.md

 We can administratively default the execution policy to unrestricted, so we may do that in the future.
 * To use `hab activate` in bash or Powershell you need to use `source`.
-Powershell has the `.` operator so I would use that for both Powershell and bash. `. hab activate :default`.
+Powershell has the `.` operator so I would use that for both Powershell and bash. `. hab activate default`.

 # Glosary